Red Jasper at a Glance

 Clear Quartz

-Clear Quartz amplifies Red Jasper's nurturing energy and directs it with precision — ideal for focused intention work requiring long-term endurance
+Clear Quartz amplifies Red Jasper's nurturing energy and directs it with precision.
+Good for focused intention work that requires long-term endurance

 Combinations to Approach with Caution